Overview of high-density QCD studies with the CMS experiment at the LHC: Experimental challenges

 \subsection{Online event selection}

-During Runs~1 and 2, the CMS detector was used to collect a large quantity of data for the different colliding systems provided by the LHC as part of its HI program.
+During Runs~1 and~2, the CMS detector was used to collect a large quantity of data for the different colliding systems provided by the LHC as part of its HI program.
 A beam of Pb nuclei in one LHC ring collided with either a second counterrotating Pb beam or with a proton beam.
 A small event sample of colliding xenon~(Xe) nuclei was also collected.
 The resulting integrated luminosities (\lumi) are summarized in Table~\ref{tab:tabHIN}.
 A comparison of the integrated luminosity delivered by the LHC ($5^\text{th}$ column) to that collected by the CMS detector (last column) shows that the detector acquired more than 95\% of the available data (with the exception of the very first run in 2010, for which the fraction was 90\%).

-In addition to the HI runs shown in Table~\ref{tab:tabHIN}, special \pp runs were required by the HI program in order to provide the so-called ``\pp reference data'' for comparison to the HI results (Table~\ref{tab:tabHINppref}).
-These were taken with similar detector conditions to those used in the HI runs, and with the same colliding energy per nucleon pair (which is lower than that used in the high-energy \pp program).
+In addition to the HI runs shown in Table~\ref{tab:tabHIN}, special \pp runs were required by the HI program in order to provide the so-called ``\pp reference data'' for comparison to the HI results.
+They are listed in Table~\ref{tab:tabHINppref} and were taken with detector conditions similar to those used in the HI runs, and with the same colliding energy per nucleon pair (which is lower than that used in the high-energy \pp program).
 In addition, \pp data were collected under conditions that yielded a very small number (${\ll}1$) of concurrent interactions in the same bunch crossing (pileup,~PU).
 These low-PU data were required for studies searching for the possible existence of a hot and dense medium in events which produced a very large number of charged particles, the so-called ``high-multiplicity events.''
 Table~\ref{tab:tabHINpplowPU} summarizes the integrated luminosities collected for the low-PU \pp collisions.